RenGroup/ibNN/README.md

 print("argparse "+argparse.__version__)
 print("pandas "+pd.__version__)
 ```
-Copy and paste the above codes into jupyter notebook and directly run, or into an empty python script named for example, "check_version.py", and run
+Copy and paste the above codes into jupyter notebook and directly run, or into an empty python script named for example, "check_version.py", and run in cmd:
 ```
 python3 check_version.py
 ```